4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - Perform asset arbitrage and find profits, there are many robots competing, but you can join the game
+Perform asset arbitrage and find profits, there are many robots competing, but you can join the game

 ---